temporalio/sdk-python/README.md

 event loop.
 This means task management, sleep, cancellation, etc have all been developed to seamlessly integrate with `asyncio` concepts.

+See the [blog post](https://temporal.io/blog/durable-distributed-asyncio-event-loop) introducing the Python SDK for an informal introduction to the features and their implementation.

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->